 Copies of DBS certificates and records of criminal information disclosed by the candidate are covered by UK GDPR/DPA 2018 Article 10.
-To help schools and colleges comply with the requirements of the Data Protection Act 2018, when a school or college chooses to retain a copy, there should be a valid reason for doing so and it should not be kept for longer than six months.
-When the information is destroyed a school or college may keep a record of the fact that vetting was carried out, the result and the recruitment decision taken if they choose to.
-Schools and colleges do not have to keep copies of DBS certificates, in order to fulfil the duty of maintaining the single central record.
+To help with the requirements of the Data Protection Act 2018, when a provider chooses to retain a copy, there should be a valid reason for doing so and it should not be kept for longer than six months.
+When the information is destroyed a provider may keep a record of the fact that vetting was carried out, the result and the recruitment decision taken if they choose to.
+Providers do not have to keep copies of DBS certificates, in order to fulfil the duty of maintaining the single central record.

 For supply staff, settings should also include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff, and the date that confirmation was received.

 Committee member's identity and vetting checks should also be recorded.
 Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.

-Annex K: STAFF INDUCTION
+Annex L: STAFF INDUCTION